The Mathematics of Tie Knots: Classification of The Knots

 \section{Classification of The Knots}

 This is the table with our data of all 85 tie sequences and their respective knot types.
 The table gives the number of the tie given by Fink and Mao \cite{finkmao}, then the number of tie moves, then the tie sequence, then the knot type of the corresponding tie knot.
-The final column gives the type of tie sequence for twist knots given in \lem{twist}.
+The next column gives the type of tie sequence for twist knots given in \lem{twist}, and the final column gives the common name for the tie knot.